 Let’s just clarify for everyone reading this Tansee iOS Message Transfer Review that we are using the trial version for this review.
 The reason why we are using the free and not the paid version isn’t because of being broke reviewers, but instead, want also to figure out what limitations are imposed beyond the ten messages limitation for the free version.
 If it was really possible to backup the iPhone to PC with the free version.

 The SMS, iMessages and MMS backup feature seems to be available in the free version.
 We fired up the software, and hooked up our iPhone 7S Plus running iOS 11.4.1 Instantly, the backup messages iPhone feature powered up and started to read or access messages on the phone.
 It took around 10 minutes for the process to complete.
-Once complete we could read, search, and access all SMS/MMS, Whatsapp and iMessage messages.
+Once complete we could read, search, and access all SMS/MMS, Whatsapp and iMessage messages, as well as Whatsapp Games.

 Interestingly, by clicking on the ‘Copy’ button below allowed us to back up all the messages in a number of different formats.
 The formats allowed are: